Document Text |

 Whereas some doubts have arisen whether children got by any Englishman upon a Negro woman should be slave or free, be it therefore enacted and declared by this present Grand Assembly, that all children born in this country shall be held bond or free only according to the condition of the mother; | The Virginia Grand Assembly states that children inherit the status of their mother.
 If she is free, they are born free; if she is enslaved, they are born enslaved. |

-and that if any Christian shall commit fornication with a Negro man or woman, he or she so offending shall pay double the fines imposed by the former act. | Any white person who is caught having sex with a black person will have to pay a fine. |
+and that if any Christian shall commit fornication with a Negro man or woman, he or she so offending shall pay double the fines imposed by the former act. | Any white person who is caught having sex with a Black person will have to pay a fine. |

 Act XII, Laws of Virginia, December 1662 (Hening, Statutes at Large, 2: 170).